www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 ]
 ```

-All of your organization's job posts.
+List all of an organization's job posts.

 ### HTTP Request